 My father gave me the gift of roots.
 Dad and I covered every square inch of our local forest ...trout fishing, skiing, foraging, photographing wildflowers, catching night crawlers, pheasant hunting, star gazing, animal tracking, watching the sun set from our favorite fishing hole and perched on Counsel Rock quietly listening to the unspoken language of nature.

 My father planted an environmental ethic deep within my heart and watered it every day.
-In our tradition, I plant seeds and water as best as I can.
+In that tradition, I plant seeds and water as best as I can.

 My education philosophy reflects my roots and the work of John Dewey, Lev Vygotsky and Rachel Carson and embraces the premise that experience is central to education.
 This experience must be meaningful to every student, incorporate social interaction and cultural relevance (Noddings, p.31).